Nextiva / Blog / Business Communication

 Nextiva is especially suitable for small and medium businesses looking for a comprehensive and integrated communications platform.

-The platform can also support high-growth and large contact center operations, with integration requirements to back-end team members.
+The platform can also support high-growth and large contact center operations, with integration requirements for back-end team members.

 It also includes an outbound dialer option for sales and market research teams.